National atheist group accuses Ed-Co leaders of helping organize prayer event

 In one of the emails, a district teacher said she helped plan the event and has “been on the committee for the last few years.”
 Another district official agreed to help “with the lights and keys for the concession stand,” according to the release.

 One district official agreed to provide 400 food trays.
-And a pair of teachers said they would work to devise games for the event.
+And two teachers said they would work to devise games for the event.

 American Atheists officials assert that Busch knew the actions were questionable.
 They point to an email in which he states the district will not send out a flier promoting the event.